webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/The-Wicked-Witch-of-the-West.md

 ---
 aliases:
   - The Wicked Witch of the West
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/5
   - Creature/Armor/0
   - Creature/Health/null
+title: The Wicked Witch of the West
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## The Wicked Witch of the West
 With her three pigtails and diminutive stature, it would be easy to write off the Wicked Witch of the West as a nobody--and many have--but her power lies in the creatures that work for her and in her vast and growing collection of magical footwear.
 She can see up to 2 miles (3 km) away with her single eye, and wears galoshes that give her +2 Armor against water and liquid of all kinds.